norman/squirm/README.md

     id = create.call(email: "johndoe@example.com", name: "John Doe")

-In and of itself, Squirm offers very little, but is meant to be a basic building block for other libraries.
+In and of itself, Squirm offers very little, but is meant to be a basic building block for other libraries, such as [Squirm Model](https://github.com/bvision/squirm_model), which supplies an Active Model compatible ORM based on stored procedures.

-One such library is Squirm Model, which is currently under development.

-This library will offer an ActiveModel-compatible, ORM-like library that uses stored procedures and SQL rather than generating the SQL for you.
-Stay tuned for more details.
+## Using it with Rails

+Squirm can use Active Record's connection pool rather than its own, all you have to do is pass in the pool to `Squirm.connect`:

+    # in config/initializers/squirm.rb
+    Squirm.connect pool: ActiveRecord::Base.connection_pool

 ## Author